jameschch/Blazor.DynamicJavascriptRuntime.Evaluator/README.md

 }
 ```

-Need to call a function that returns a value?
+Need to call some script that returns a value?
 No problem:

 ```csharp
 dynamic context = new EvalContext(runtime.Object);